james-salloway/jest-mongoose-models/README.md

 `requiredModels` is expected to be an object.
 The keys should match the name of each model.
-The values for these keys should be an object containing the relevant methods you would like to mock as the value.
+The values for these keys should be an object containing the relevant methods you would like to mock.

 ```javascript
 const models = buildMongooseModels({